Tipser/slate/source/includes/_tipser-react-elements.md

 Generic Element that can render any Contentful content that's fed as a prop to the element.

 #### `Product`
-Element that renders the product given the Tipser product ID as the prop.
+Element that renders the product title based on Tipser product ID passed to the `productId` prop.

+The `Product` element supports two display modes (controlled by `viewMode` prop):

+- Large product title with variant selector and "add to cart" button, if `viewMode="full"` (default)
+- Small product title which when clicked opens a product dialog, if `viewMode="compact"`

 #### `Cart`
 Element that displays the number of items in your cart and gives the user a way to open the checkout dialog.